You've heard others talk about them. You've thought them. You may even believe a few of them. Stop. Right. NOW.

-Myth 6: You are going to ruin your kids.
+Myth 6: You are going to RUIN your kids.

-Remember, in public school, there is one teacher for (approximately) every 20 students; in your home, there will be one teacher for 2, 3, or 4 students!
+Remember, in public school, there is one teacher for (approximately) every 20 students; in your home, there will be one teacher for 2, 3, or 4 (or a few more) students!
 You will be giving your children significantly more individual attention every single day.

-My final advice for protecting your peace is not to compare what you do or the level of your children with the public school or other homeschool families.
+Our final advice for protecting your peace is not to compare what you do (or the level of your children) with the public school or other homeschool families.